By: Licensed Mold Assessor Brad Fishbein

 Once the area is dried out, the mold spores are no longer wet, and no longer heavy...

-That means, yes, they can now become more airborne!
+That means, yes, they can now become more airborne easier!

-When breathing in mold spores, your body cannot distinguish the difference between living or dead mold spores.
+When breathing in mold spores, your body cannot distinguish the difference between living or dead spores.

-Killing mold is not the answer!
-Proper mold remediation is.
+Killing mold growth is not the answer!
+Proper mold removal is.